Geometric Evaporation: Solving the Primordial Black Hole Constraint via Lattice Tension in a Polycrystalline Vacuum

 corr

-is the correlation length of the lattice.
+is the structural correlation length of the polycrystalline lattice domains.

 L